 Perillyl alcohol seems to repel mosquitoes.
 There isn't enough information to know how perillyl alcohol might do this.

 Insufficient Evidence for

 - Colorectal cancer.
-Early research suggests that taking perillyl alcohol by mouth does not keep cancer of the colon or rectum from becoming worse.
+Early research shows that taking perillyl alcohol by mouth does not keep cancer of the colon or rectum from becoming worse.

 - Ovarian cancer.
-Early research suggests that taking perillyl alcohol by mouth does not keep ovarian cancer from advancing or increase overall survival in people with ovarian cancer.
+Early research shows that taking perillyl alcohol by mouth does not keep ovarian cancer from advancing or increase overall survival in people with ovarian cancer.

 - Lung cancer.

 - Use as a mosquito repellent, when applied to the skin.